-SECTION 2 ACTIVE IDEA PROJECTS This section reports progress on all Highway IDEA projects that were completed or active during the 2019 program year.
-SELF-DEICING LED SIGNALS FOR RAILROADS AND HIGHWAY INTERSECTIONS NCHRP-IDEA Project 190 Hongyi Cai [Tel.: (785) 864-2597; Fax: (785) 864-5631; Email: hycai@ku.edu] Steven D. Schrock [Tel.: (785) 864-3418; Fax: (785) 864-5631; Email: schrock@ku.edu] University of Kansas, Lawrence, Kansas Eric J. Fitzsimmons [Tel.: (785) 532-0889; Fax: (785) 532-7717; Email: fitzsimmons@ksu. edu] Kansas State University, Manhattan, Kansas IDEA Concept and Product This project has developed a new type of self-deicing LED signal for highway signalized intersections and railroad signaling applications to solve a well-known problem of the existing LED signal light with lens too cool to melt snow and deice in wintery conditions.
+Figure 1 (Top) Gating: MASH 3-33 low angle impact sequence of a truck impacting a widely used gating end terminal.
+(Bottom) Non-gating: Digitally altered sequence of the same impact depicting the vehicle's reaction to a non-gating end terminal.
+This illustrates a cable being introduced into the system (orange line) that is anchored upstream of the impact head to the ground at Point A and another point downstream of the guardrail length-of-need.
+SECTION 2 ACTIVE IDEA PROJECTS This section reports progress on all Highway IDEA projects that were completed or active during the 2021 program year.
+SELF-DE-ICING LED SIGNALS FOR RAILROADS AND HIGHWAY INTERSECTIONS NCHRP-IDEA Project 190 Hongyi Cai [Tel.: (785) 864-2597, Fax: (785) 864-5631, Email: hycai@ku.edu] Steven D. Schrock [Tel.: (785) 864-3418, Fax: (785) 864-5631, Email: schrock@ku.edu] University of Kansas, Lawrence, Kansas Eric J. Fitzsimmons [Tel.: (785) 532-0889, Fax: (785) 532-7717, Email: fitzsimmons@ksu.edu] Kansas State University, Manhattan, Kansas IDEA Concept and Product This project has developed a new type of self-de-icing LED signal for highway signalized intersections and railroad signaling applications to solve a well-known problem of the existing LED signal light with lens too cool to melt snow and deice in wintery conditions.
 The snow-clogged signal lights can decrease the performance of signalized intersections and railroads and may result in collisions in inclement weather conditions.
-The self-deicing LED signal light adopts innovation of "Integrated Light and Heat Arrangement of Low Profile Light-Emitting Diode Fixture" (Patent No. US 10,215,441 B2) (Figure 1) to harvest both the light and the heat generated by the same LEDs for illumination and heating of the signal lens.
+The self-de-icing LED signal light employs the innovative "Integrated Light and Heat Arrangement of LEDs in Low Profile" (Figure 1) to harvest both the light and the heat generated by the same LEDs for illumination and heating of the signal lens.
 Project Results The investigative approach is divided into three stages.
-Stage 1 focuses on laboratory research and development and tests of the prototype self-deicing LED signals.
-The research team has developed and tested prototypes of the self-deicing LED signals (12 in.) in red, green, and vellow light colors.
+Stage 1 focuses on laboratory research and development and tests of the prototype self-de-icing LED signals.
+The research team has developed and tested a total of five generations of prototypes of the self-de-icing LED signals (12 in.) in red, green, and yellow light colors.
 The research team has tested their thermal and lighting performance to meet all requirements.
 Stage 2 focuses on testing three fully working prototypes mounted in closed-course settings on the roof of an engineering building and powered by the signal controller cabinet, to avoid interruption on people and ground traffic.
 The research team has evaluated their thermal and lighting performance of the prototypes to ensure their readiness for follow-up field tests in winter.
-Stage 3 focuses on the field tests of the fully working prototypes on identified highway signalized intersections and rail track sections.
-The prototypes will be installed on pole-mounted signals as backup to the existing primary signals.
-Temperature sensors will be mounted on the signal lens to record its real-time surface temperature using a data logger.
-At each test site, a security video camera will be mounted on a pole top facing the prototype signals at a close distance to monitor their real-time performance for melting snow and deicing in wintery conditions.
-The research team will conduct a real-time performance measurement of those prototype signals under wintery conditions with heavy snow and ice, and hold an on-site demonstration for the project partners for final evaluation for their future implementation in practice.
+Stage 3 focuses on the field tests of the fully working prototypes on identified highway signalized intersections.
+The prototypes are installed on pole-mounted signals as backup to the existing primary signals.
+At each test site, the real-time performance of the prototype signals is monitored and recorded by a field-monitoring system using three cable cameras and four temperature sensors.
+Year-around test data (pictures and temperature data set) are recorded every 20 seconds in winter seasons [when the ambient temperature is lower than 4°C (39.2°F)] and every hour in summer seasons and stored on USB flash drives and also sent back to the team via remote cellular data transmission on daily basis.
+The collected field data are used for real-time performance evaluation of the new signals for future implementation in practice by the project partners.